mattermost/docs/source/overview/mattermost-cloud-overview.rst

 How is Mattermost Cloud secured?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Mattermost Cloud has encryption at rest and in-transit.
-We are SOC2 Type1 certified and working towards SOC2 Type 2.
+We are SOC2 Type 1 certified and working towards SOC2 Type 2.

 Mattermost Cloud Enterprise is deployed in a private environment within an AWS VPC dedicated to a single customer.
 This architecture provides the isolation and security of an on-premises deployment while ensuring consistent performance and uptime of your Mattermost workspace.